nf-core/hic/docs/benchmark.md

   -profile singularity
 ```

-As before, we compute some small statistics to compare the list of valid (not valid) interactions.
+As before, small statistics were computed to compare the list of valid (and not valid) interactions.

-Here are the comparison results ;

 ```bash
 # valid pairs from HiC-Pro = 225982881